byoseph3/temp_repo_cs3210/README.md

 ## Extra (not graded)

-For thought: (let us know if you play with it!): Most modern OSs boot using a firmware standard called UEFI instead of the older standard BIOS.
+For thought: Most modern OSs boot using a firmware standard called UEFI instead of the older standard BIOS.
 Bootloaders like grub are designed to support both standards.
 Thus, grub should be able to boot xv6 on UEFI.
 Xv6 is not able to boot to the shell with UEFI because it has